-In 1892 he succeeded his father in the chair of the Natural History Museum, and in 1895 he became a professor at the Polytechnic School.
+In 1892 he succeeded his father in the chair of the Museum of Natural History, and in 1895 he became a professor at the Polytechnic School.

-After several experiments, he concluded that natural radioactivity was the property of some substances, such as uranium, radium and polonium to emit radiation without any external cause.
+After several experiments, he concluded that natural radioactivity was the property of some substances, such as uranium, radium, and polonium to emit radiation without any external cause.

 Becquerel held the chair of physics at the National Museum of Natural History in 1892.
 Later, in 1894, Henri Becquerel became chief engineer in the Department of Bridges and Roads before beginning his first experiments.